f4exb/sdrangel/plugins/channelrx/demodpager/readme.md

 <h3>6: Mod - Modulation</h3>

-Species the pager modulation.
+Specifies the pager modulation.
 Currently only POCSAG is supported.

 POCSAG uses FSK with 4.5kHz frequency shift, at 512, 1200 or 2400 baud.
-High frequency is typically 0, with low 1, but occasionaly this appears to be reversed, so the demodulator supports either.
+High frequency is typically 0, with low 1, but occasionally this appears to be reversed, so the demodulator supports either.
 Data is framed as specified in ITU-R M.584-2: https://www.itu.int/dms_pubrec/itu-r/rec/m/R-REC-M.584-2-199711-I!!PDF-E.pdf

 <h3>7: Baud</h3>